* Asia share markets mixed after very muted Wall St finish

 official data for EM Asia ex China remains murky, however."

-The disappointing euro zone PMI's weighed on the euro, while
+The disappointing euro zone PMI's also weighed on the euro,

-That left the dollar index little changed at 80.271,
+That left the dollar index a shade firmer at 80.302,

 The economic diary is bare for much of Asia on Tuesday